petrovicstefanrs/30_seconds_of_knowledge/src/assets/snippets/python/chunk.md

 ### chunk

-Chunks an list into smaller lists of a specified size.
+Chunks a list into smaller lists of a specified size.

-Uses `range` to create a list of desired size.
+Use `range` to create a list of desired size.
 Then use `map` on this list and fill it with splices of `lst`.

 ```python
 from math import ceil